 The main exponents of this are your walls, carpets and furniture.
 The colour of your walls can make a dramatic difference to the feel of a room.
 So, when it comes to paints think: whites, creams, beiges, sky blues, pinks, oranges, light greens and light greys.
 Whilst vehemently avoiding the darker versions of these colours.
 Carpets are much the same.
 However, tearing up your carpet to lay down a new one could be time consuming and costly.
 Good advice is, if you have dark carpets, to invest in some nice brightly coloured rugs – which are also easier to wash than carpets if you have pets!

 Throw Yourself into it

-Furniture is another expensive component.
-Over the years, this writer’s parents have been partial to making some questionable purchases.
-Especially, when it comes to living room furniture.
+Furniture is another expensive component of a room, so you want to make sure your get your palette right.
+Over the years, this writer’s parents have been partial to making some pretty questionable purchases, especially when it comes to living room furniture.
 A pair of dark green sofas with orange cushions springs to mind.
 One way to sidestep buying a whole new, lightly-coloured recliner set, would be to invest in a throw or two instead.
 Preferably, one that covers most of your settee and is a bright colour to reflect light.
 Bonus throw benefit: if you do happen to own a pair of offensive dark green sofas, you will no longer be able to see them.
 Marvellous.